logotip4ik/portfolio/README.md

 # MyOwnWebSite-V2

-My new webite build with sass, html, and js.
-Without any frameworks
+My new website build with sass, html, and js.